-Oneida Indian Nation Homelands (February 14, 2018) – Oneida Nation Representative and Nation Enterprises CEO Ray Halbritter has been awarded the Native Voice Award, recognizing him as one of the nation’s most distinguished leaders in Indian Country.
+Oneida Indian Nation Homelands (February 14, 2018) – Oneida Indian Nation Representative and Turning Stone Enterprises CEO Ray Halbritter has been awarded the Native Voice Award, recognizing him as one of the nation’s most distinguished leaders in Indian Country.
 The honor was bestowed upon Halbritter on Tuesday, February 13 in Washington, D.C. at the 20th Annual Leadership Awards Ceremony of the National Congress of American Indians (NCAI), the nation’s oldest, largest and most representative American Indian organization.

 The Native Voice Award is given in appreciation of an individual’s tireless commitment and leadership to create equality, fair representation and increased opportunity for Native Americans and our future generations.
 Halbritter was recognized as a leader who uplifted Native voices through Indian Country Today Media Network and also championed accurate and respectful portrayals of Native peoples through the Change the Mascot movement.